stevenrskelton/stevenrskelton.github.io/_posts/2023-12-04-many-forms-of-concurrency-parallelism.md

 monitoring define their own worker threads to allow seamless execution in the background.
 The JVM garbage collector continuously runs in parallel threads.

-# Optimal Settings Require Load Testing and Observation
+## Load Testing and Pragmatic Observation

 All settings should be pragmatically tuned according to real-world performance under a variety of workloads.
 The many levels of parallelism and concurrency can compete for resources in unexpected ways with non-linear response to varying